diehlpk/diehlpk.github.io/cv/index.md

 * Computer Science

-1. Quantifying Overheads in Charm++ and HPX using Task Bench, (submitted)
+1. Quantifying Overheads in Charm++ and HPX using Task Bench, (accepted)
 1. Distributed, combined CPU and GPU profiling within HPX using APEX
 1. From Task-Based GPU Work Aggregation to Stellar Mergers: Turning Fine-Grained CPU Tasks into Portable GPU Kernels, (submitted)